 Director | Choreographer

 Puerto-Rican born and Brooklyn-based director/choreographer from San Juan, Puerto Rico.
 Since 2009, she has collaborated with a core group of performers and designers on individual projects under the name, a canary torsi.
-She and her collaborators work in a multiplicity of spaces: from warehouses, restrooms, and gardens to the stage, embedding dances within visual and audio installations where the audience’s presence dramatically impacts the work.
+She and her collaborators work in a multiplicity of spaces: from warehouses, restrooms, and gardens to stages, embedding dances within visual and audio installations where the audience’s presence dramatically impacts the work.